ma-ha/rest-web-ui/html/modules/pong-table/README.md

 '''Important''': The URL ending is a diva.
 If you implement a service endpoint (e.g. using <code>svc/myservice/index.php</code>) the URL may have to end with a slash.
 If you specify <code>"resourceUrl":"svc/myservice"</code> you can use <code>"dataURL":"/"</code> to get the POST request working correctly.
 The "developer tools" are your friend to identify, what request is going out -- and if it works.

+### Rating Column Type
+The rating expects a typically a number as result, but can be anything.
+You have to define a rating Type, e.g. <code>"ratingType":"3star"<code>.
+The logic is to load a image by appending the rating value to the rating type and append ".png".

+Currently the table module supports:
+* <code>"ratingType":"3star"<code>: rating values= [ "0", "1", "2", "3" ]
+* <code>"ratingType":"5star"<code>:rating values= [ "0", "1", "2", "3", "4", "5" ]
+* <code>"ratingType":"prio"<code>: rating values= [ "0", "1", "2", "3" ]

 ## Simple example
 	{
 	    "dataURL": "webdata",